Taludas/SmallModsCollection/README.md

 * add Cognac Production Chain to all alcohol production chains
 * redesigned Buffs for cafe, bar and Iron Tower recipes to include cognac and biscuits and even the amount of buffed goods
 * add Cognac and Mezcal to Armagnac Bottles
-* add Cognac Manufactury to all drink productions
+* add Cognac Manufactory to all drink productions
 * add Biscuit Assembly Line to all food productions
 * add all Orchards to Origin of Mankind of and Miombo Woodlands set buffs
 </details>